Code Standards. Business Decisions. Institutional Knowledge. All Injected.

 You're not faster per iteration — you need fewer iterations.

 Static rules files dump everything into every session.
-Most of it is irrelevant to what you're working on today.
+They can't learn, can't demote what's stale, and can't prove ROI.
+MindMeld injects only the standards relevant to what you're working on right now.

 Static Rules (.cursorrules, CLAUDE.md)